lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 How to add environment variable before creating a session
 ---------------------------------------------------------

-To give more convenient workspace for users, Backend.AI supports environment variable setting in session launching.
+To give more convenient workspace for users, GPU Platform supports environment variable setting in session launching.
 In this feature, you can add any envs such as ``PATH`` by filling out variable name and value in environment configuration dialog.